eqs/pyjnius/README.md

 Advanced example
 ----------------

-When you use autoclass, it will discover all the methods and fields of the object and resolve them.
+When you use `autoclass`, it will discover all the methods and fields of the object and resolve them.
 For now, it is better to declare and use only what you need.
 The previous example can be done manually as follows: